william-renaldy/Fake-News-Predictor/README.md

 # Fake-News-Predictor

-An end to end machine learning model that predicts a news is fake or real.
+**An end to end machine learning model that predicts a news is fake or real.**

 Developed using Logistic Regression from scikit learn library

-Front end used : Flask,Html and css
+Front end used : Flask, Html and css

 Python modules used: